Most commonly, occult bacteremia is caused by Streptococcus pneumoniae bacteria.

-Children younger than 3 years commonly develop fevers.
+Children 3 months to 3 years of age commonly develop fevers.
 Most of the time, they have other symptoms, such as a cough and runny nose, which help doctors diagnose the cause of the fever.
 Sometimes, however, children have fever and no other symptoms.
 That is, they have a fever with no apparent source or cause.
 In most of these children, the fever is caused by a viral infection that goes away without treatment.
-In some of these children, a urinary tract infection Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
+In some children, a urinary tract infection Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and young... read more is present.
 In a few children who have fever with no obvious cause, the fever is caused by bacteria circulating in their bloodstream (bacteremia).
-Circulating bacteria are almost never present in older children or adults who have fever and no other symptoms.
+Circulating bacteria are almost never the cause of fever in older children or adults who have no other symptoms.

 The major symptom of occult bacteremia is

 Children who have other symptoms, such as cough, shortness of breath, little or no interest in anything (listlessness), or red or blue discoloration of the skin, are not considered to have occult bacteremia.
 They most likely have a specific bacterial infection and should be evaluated by a health care professional right away.

 Infants or children of any age who have a fever and who appear seriously ill, regardless of whether they have received vaccinations, have samples of blood, urine, and cerebrospinal fluid (fluid from around the brain and spinal cord) taken for testing.
-The spinal fluid is removed during a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+The fluid is removed during a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture), which involves withdrawing a sample of fluid from the space between 2 vertebrae using a small needle.
 All samples are sent to a laboratory for testing to look for signs of bacterial infection.
 In most cases, the infant or child is admitted to the hospital and given antibiotics.
 Children who have trouble breathing will likely have a chest x-ray as well.

-Other blood tests and stool tests may also be done depending on the age of the child.
+Other blood tests may also be done depending on the age of the child.

-Infants and children in this age group who have a fever but who have complete routine vaccinations and who appear well are at very low risk of bacteremia.
+Infants and children in this age group who have a fever but who have complete vaccinations and who appear well are at very low risk of bacteremia.
 Because of this low risk, doctors may decide to monitor the children without doing blood tests.
 However, a urinalysis and a urine culture are typically done to look for a urinary tract infection Urine tests A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and young... read more as a cause of the fever.
 The parents or caretakers are asked to monitor the children's symptoms and follow up with the doctor (by visit or telephone) in 24 to 48 hours.
 Children who worsen or whose fever does not go away have blood tests and possibly chest x-rays or a spinal tap.

 Children with positive culture results who do not appear very ill are given an injectable antibiotic or antibiotics by mouth at home.
 Children who have positive culture results and who show signs of serious illness are admitted to the hospital and given antibiotics by vein.

 All children who were being observed at home are evaluated again in 24 hours either at a repeat visit or, for certain children depending on their age and other medical circumstances, via telephone.
 Children who still have fever or who have positive blood or urine cultures and have not been given antibiotics already have more cultures done and are hospitalized.
 They are then evaluated for serious illness and are given antibiotics by vein.

-Children 3 months to 3 years of age may be given antipyretic drugs (such as acetaminophen) for discomfort.
-These drugs may make children feel better by lowering their body temperature.
+Children 3 months to 3 years of age may be given medications, such as acetaminophen, that lower body temperature and make them feel better.